maiisthebest/toy-robot-nodejs/README.md

 ## Running the tests

-This project was created using test-driven development because I truly care about quality 🤩
+This project was created using test-driven development because I truly care about quality 🤩 Many test cases were considered including happy path, error cases, edge cases when developing the app.
+Test data are part of the test files.

 1. `npm test` to run all the unit tests available.